nanoflite/basic/README.md

 # Introduction

-This is a BASIC interpreter written from scratch in C. For the moment two architectures are supported, POSIX and AVR XMega via the avr-gcc toolchain.
+This is a BASIC interpreter written from scratch in C. It runs on Windows, Linux, OSX and a number of microcontroller platforms.

 Most of the common BASIC keywords are supported: